 - complete all of the requirements for associate in arts degree; and

 - complete the admission and application process as required by the university or FCS institution.

 There are many things to think about when transferring to another college or university to earn your bachelor’s degree.
-If you need assistance in identifying a transfer institution, please use the Transfer Planning Checklist available at fscj.edu/transferservices/transfer-planning-checklist.
+If you need assistance in identifying a transfer institution, please consult with an FSCJ academic advisor or use the Transfer Planning Checklist available at fscj.edu/transferservices/transfer-planning-checklist.
 This checklist guides students through the process of determining goals and educational needs, as well as the type, location/course delivery, cost, value and accreditation of potential transfer institutions.
 Determine if Florida State College at Jacksonville has a transfer articulation agreement with any of your selected institutions and for the specific major.
 Determine which of the colleges on your chart best fit your goals and educational needs and rank them in order of preference.

-The Florida State College at Jacksonville university transfer guide is an overview of the transfer process.
+The Florida State College at Jacksonville baccalaureate transfer guide is an overview of the transfer process.
 This guide, along with the admission requirements for the 11 Florida state universities, is available at fscj.edu/transferguide.

 Rights of Students in the A.A.
 Degree Program

 Florida State College at Jacksonville associate in arts graduates are guaranteed the following rights under the Statewide Articulation Agreement (State Board of Education Rule 6A-10.024):

 - admission to one of the Florida public state universities or FCS institutions, except to Limited Access programs which have additional admission requirements,